 I've received a letter about booking my vaccination appointment - what should I do?

 Letters are being sent inviting patients to book a vaccine appointment via the NHS website or by ringing 119.
 This being done by age cohort, in line with the JCVI guidance.
 This is an invitation to book an appointment at a mass vaccination centre - our local one is Ashton Gate stadium, local pharmacies are also participating.
 You can do this by following the instructions in the letter.
 Please note that Ashton Gate is closing and from the 4th of August 2021 the vaccine will be offered at UWE instead.
 All those with upcoming appointments at Ashton Gate will be contacted by Ashton Gate regarding this.

-If you are unable to book an appointment using the details in the letter, don't worry.
-We have your details and we will contact you to invite you for an appointment very soon.
+If you are unable to book an appointment using the details in the letter, please call 119.